 - Preheat the oven to 400º and line a baking sheet with parchment paper.

-- Cook onions in olive oil in a large skillet over medium low heat- for about 15 minutes, turning from time to time to avoid scorching.
-You are looking to get caramelization, but no black or dark brown colors.
+- Cook onions with one tablespoon of water and olive oil in a large skillet over medium low heat- for about 35 minutes, turning from time to time to avoid scorching.
+You are looking to get light caramelization, but no black or dark brown colors.

 - While onions are cooking, determine the top and bottom of your squash.
 Cut a very small amount off the bottom, just so it can stand up without wobbling.
 Be careful not to cut too deeply into the flesh.
 We want to keep the juice of the meatloaf all nice and sealed in.
 Next, flip it over, and cut off the top third of your squash.
 Using a spoon, remove all of the seeds and the stringy matter from the inside.
 Repeat with the rest of the squashes.

-- Rub the inside and cut tops of each squash with a little bit of brown sugar.
+- Rub the inside and cut tops of each squash with a little bit of coconut sugar.

-- Toss breadcrumbs with dark brown sugar, sea salt, black pepper, smoked paprika, and cilantro until very well-combined.
+- Toss breadcrumbs with coconut sugar, sea salt, black pepper, smoked paprika, and cilantro until very well-combined.
 Drizzle in olive oil and toss to coat

 - In a large bowl, combine sautéed onions with lamb, tomato paste, eggs, cilantro, coriander, tumeric, paprika, black pepper, sea salt, garlic, and breadcrumbs.
 Mix well, but gently, being careful not to overwork the meat.

 - Gently stuff the meatloaf into the squashes so that it’s overfilled with a nice little mound on top.
-Finish each one with a generous sprinkling of breadcrumb topping.
+Finish each one with a generous sprinkling of breadcrumb/almond meal topping.

 - Bake for 30 minutes then check squashes for doneness- you’ll know they’re done when you can insert a knife in the side of one with ease.
-Mine took about 45 minutes in the end.
+Final cook time for me was 45 minutes.

 For Yogurt Sauce & Finishing Touches